Spantree/elasticsearch-talk/README.md

 ### Where

 Spantree Technology Group, LLC
 813 W Randolph St, Suite 301
 Chicago, IL 60607

+We're the office building with the red hallway directly right of the entrance to Girl & The Goat.

 Buzz #9 at the door and take the elevator to the third floor.